kubernetes/community/sig-contributor-experience/charter.md

 * We own no code outside of the kubernetes/community repo although we may collaborate with other OWNERs of repos and SIG and WG leads
 * Drives consistent automation surrounding the PR workflow and issue triaging, and collaborates with other groups on implementing our design
 * Process change communication:
-  * Socialize on kubernetes-wg-contribex@googlegroups.com and on our weekly update calls
+  * Socialize on kubernetes-sig-contribex@googlegroups.com and on our weekly update calls
   * If the change impacts a small number (<4) of SIGs, WGs, or repos, we will go to each lead, their mailing lists, slack channel, and/or their update meetings and ask for feedback and a lazy consensus process.
 We will follow up with a post to kubernetes-dev@googlegroups.com mailing list
   * In cases of impacts across a large number of areas and/or project wide, we will:
     *  Lazy consensus with a time box of at least 72 hours to the following mailing lists with the GitHub issue link including the subject [NOTICE]: foobar to the following mailing lists:
        * kubernetes-dev@
        * sig-leads@
-       * kubernetes-wg-contribex@
+       * kubernetes-sig-contribex@
     * Announce at weekly Kubernetes Community Meeting on Thursdays

 ## Leadership Composition